edwinsage/Talon_Bot/notes/API.md

     # To keep information beyond the current call, use the VARS space.
     # VARS should generally be treated as a hash, with keys for variables.
+    # Anything stored in VARS will not persist after the bot exits.
     $VARS{times_command_run}++;

     # Other data structures can be created via references.